FOR IMMEDIATE RELEASE

 Scholarship established in memory of former SGC employee Cathy Dorminey Davis

-Friends and family of former South Georgia College employee Cathy Dorminey Davis celebrated her life by endowing a scholarship in her memory.
+Friends and family of former South Georgia State College employee Cathy Dorminey Davis celebrated her life by endowing a scholarship in her memory.
 The scholarship was presented at the monthly Trustee meeting January 15.

 “Cathy was such a valued member of the SGC family,” says SGC Foundation Treasurer Wanda Lloyd.
 She says the Foundation is honored to have an opportunity to remember her life in such a meaningful way.
 “Everyone on the campus thought the world of her, and this is a fitting way of saying ‘thank you’ to such a wonderful lady.”